Tips on How to Conceive a Baby Boy

 The presence of sperm antibodies has been linked to infertility.
 It has been estimated that as many one in 16 men produce antibodies to their own sperm.
-They are commonly found in men after vasectomy or injury or infection of the epididymis, though in some cases, there is no explanation.
+They are commonly found in men after a vasectomy, injury or infection of the epididymis, though in some cases, there is no explanation.

 These antibodies can interfere with sperm motility and fertilisation.
 A blood test, in conjunction with the semen analysis, can confirm the presence of sperm antibodies.
-If present, conception is still possible using advanced IVF treatment techniques – namely ICSI (Intra Cytoplasmic Sperm Injection).
-This is a technique were a single sperm is selected for injection directly into an egg during the IVF treatment process.
+If present, conception is still possible using an advanced IVF treatment technique, known as ICSI (Intra Cytoplasmic Sperm Injection).
+This is a technique where a single sperm is selected for injection directly into an egg during the IVF treatment process.

 The sperm may also be checked for DNA damage prior to IVF treatment.
 This is accomplished using a recognised test called Sperm Chromatin Structure Assay (SCSA).
 If a SCSA test detects a significant level of chromatin damage, lifestyle changes and improvement of general health has been shown to improve this.
 There is also a belief that increasing the ejaculation frequency can help.
 Some antioxidant supplements have also been shown to be useful though this is not the case with all men.

-If the results show that the male has a degree of infertility, how do we treat this?
-There are not many treatments that will improve the quality of the sperm themselves.
-There are however a number of treatments available to help the couple to make the best of sperm quality as it is and achieve a pregnancy using IVF fertility treatment.
+If the results show that the male has a degree of infertility, there are some treatments available.
+Whilst improving the quality of the sperm themselves can be difficult, there are a number of treatments available to help the couple to make the best of sperm quality and achieve a pregnancy using IVF fertility treatment.

 Few simple drug treatments will increase sperm numbers or make sperm swim or look better.
-Some men however produce low sperm numbers due to low reproductive hormone (gonadotrophin) levels.
-Gonadotrophin treatment can help them to produce more sperm in each ejaculate.
+Some men produce low sperm numbers due to low reproductive hormone (gonadotrophin) levels.
+Gonadotrophin treatment can help them to produce more sperm in each ejaculation.

-Where the semen abnormalities are not too severe the relatively simple IVF treatment procedure of washing and concentrating the male partner’s sperm and inseminating them directly into the uterus of the female is a good place to start.
+Where the semen abnormalities are not too severe the relatively simple IVF treatment procedure of washing and concentrating the sperm for direct insemination and transfer into the uterus of the female, is a good place to start.

-IVF treatment can be of considerable help in cases of substandard semen quality.
+IVF treatment can be very helpful in cases where semen quality is compromised.
 The semen is prepared to select the most strongly swimming sperm, which are then placed with the eggs in a knuc dish.
-This produces fertilisation in about 90% of male infertility cases with the remaining 10% yielding no fertilisation.
-IVF treatment is often performed for male infertility as, in addition to being a treatment, it is a good diagnostic test of the ability of the sperm to fertilise eggs.
+This produces fertilisation in about 90 percent of male infertility cases, with the remaining 10 percent yielding no fertilisation.